MatthiasReumann/t1m/README.md

 ## Citation

-In case you want refer to TFCTC as part of a research paper, please cite appropriately (pdf):
+In case you want refer to t1m as part of a research paper, please cite appropriately (pdf):

 ```text.bibtex
 @thesis {